A BRIEF HISTORY OF TIME

 To determine whether it is feasible that PBR exists, I will break down each of these items separately and see whether they hold up to the facts.

-1. PBR IS IN A BINARY STAR SYSTEM (feasible)
+1. PBR IS IN A BINARY STAR SYSTEM (SCIENCE)

-2. ONE STAR IN THE SYSTEM IS MUCH LARGER THAN THE OTHER (feasible)
+2. ONE STAR IN THE SYSTEM IS MUCH LARGER THAN THE OTHER (SCIENCE)

 The binary star system consists of a red giant and a blue dwarf as is stated in the book, so one star is significantly larger than the other.
 This is also feasible, and depending on the masses of the stars, the orbit would potentially look a lot more like a planet orbiting a single star (center of mass of the pair is located within the larger star) rather than a binary system of equal mass stars (center of mass is between the two stars).
 So again for #2, this is completely feasible.

-3. PBR IS TIDALLY LOCKED TO THE CENTER OF MASS OF THE STAR SYSTEM (feasible)
+3. PBR IS TIDALLY LOCKED TO THE CENTER OF MASS OF THE STAR SYSTEM (SCIENCE)

 We are told the suns in the sky are always stationary, meaning the planet is tidally locked.
 Tidal locking is when one side of the orbiting body is always facing the object it is orbiting.
 The Moon is an example of an object tidally locked to what it is orbiting, which is why we only ever see one side of the moon.
 The Earth, by contrast, is not tidally locked to the sun, since we have the day-night cycle everyone is used to.
 Tidal locking is a lower energy configuration (ie more stable) than a planet rotating faster or slower than the orbital speed of the system.
 This is why the Moon is tidally locked to the Earth, and why, if given enough time, the Earth would become tidally locked to the Sun (though this will take longer than the life of the sun).
 Check out the video below for a better visual representation of why tidal locking exists.
 The second half gets very mathy, but the first half is all animations.